+- In order to qualify for the award of a degree a student must: 5.1

+- semester courses)

-- 5.1 In order to qualify for the award of a degree a student must: - Have completed a minimum of 90 credits (normally equivalent to 30 semester courses). - Have completed at least thirty credits from Level I semester courses (including the Foundation Course requirement), and at least sixty credits from Levels II and III semester courses. - Students registering for more than twenty Level II/III courses must indicate in writing which of the additional courses are "not for credit at the time of registration".
-Students will not be permitted to register for "not for credit" courses after satisfying the requirements for the award of the degree. - 5.2 Degrees are offered in the following categories: - Special - Major - Three minors (restricted to B.Sc.
-Social Sciences)
+- from Levels II and III semester courses

+Students registering for more than twenty Level II/III courses must indicate in writing which of the additional courses are "not for credit at the time of registration".
+Students will not be permitted to register for "not for credit" courses after satisfying the requirements for the award of the degree.

+5.2 Degrees are offered in the following categories:

+Special Major